-A: Yes, During this time most of our staff will be working remotely, with a small group of people remaining in our offices to receive documents, answer phone calls, and help facilitate work to our remote employees.
-Our staff has the capability to hold meetings with you via phone or video conferencing.
+A: Yes, Our staff have returned to the office, and also have the capability to hold meetings with you via phone or video conferencing.
 You will continue to be able to call or email our staff directly, or contact our offices: https://www.hw-cpa.com/contact/.
 Fortunately, we have the technology and capability to perform most of our essential business services remotely, and our team will continue to provide you with great service.
-If you have questions about your specific return(s) please reach out to your Preparer directly or email firstname.lastname@example.org.
+If you have questions about your specific return(s) please reach out to your Preparer directly or email email@example.com.

 Helpful Articles for Businesses & Organizations:

 10 Tips for Managing a Remote Workforce – to watch our short video click here.

 We know many businesses, ourselves included, are having to quickly learn how to navigate a remote working environment.
 We put together this quick video with 10 tips to help maintain a productive workforce, a collaborative work environment, and a positive company culture while working remotely.

 Trump Signs Coronavirus Relief Bill with Paid-Leave Mandate – for full article click here.

 The U.S. Senate approved the Families First Coronavirus Response Act in a 90-8 vote on March 18, and President Donald Trump signed it into law a few hours later.
 The bill will provide free screening, paid leave and enhanced unemployment insurance benefits for people affected by COVID-19, the respiratory disease caused by the coronavirus.

 Interim Guidance for Businesses and Employers – for full article click here.

 Plan, Prepare and Respond to Coronavirus Disease 2019